zhiqic/Rethinking-Counting/README.md

 ## Overview
-This is the implementation of the paper: [**Rethinking Spatial Invariance of Convolutional Networks for Object Counting**](https://arxiv.org/pdf/2206.05253.pdf).
-This repository is a self-contained GauNet implementation in C++ and CUDA, plus a TensorFlow plugin.
-Use this library to implement DAU layers for any deep learning framework.
+This repository contains the implementation of the paper [**Rethinking Spatial Invariance of Convolutional Networks for Object Counting**](https://arxiv.org/pdf/2206.05253.pdf).
+It includes a self-contained GauNet implementation in C++ and CUDA, as well as a TensorFlow plugin.
+The library implements DAU layers for any deep learning framework.

-We propose a low-rank approximation accompanied with translation invariance to favorably implement the approximation of massive Gaussian convolution.
-We try to use locally connected Gaussian kernels to replace the original convolution filter to estimate the spatial position in the density map.
-The purpose of this is to allow the feature extraction process to potentially stimulate the density map generation process to overcome the annotation noise.
-Our work points a new direction for follow-up research, which should investigate how to properly relax the overly strict pixel-level spatial invariance for object counting.
+We propose a low-rank approximation with translation invariance to efficiently approximate massive Gaussian convolution.
+Our method uses locally connected Gaussian kernels to replace the original convolution filters, which helps estimate the spatial position in the density map.
+This allows the feature extraction process to potentially stimulate the density map generation process, thus overcoming annotation noise.
+Our work provides a new direction for future research to investigate how to properly relax the strict pixel-level spatial invariance for object counting.

 ![framework](./figures/framework.png)

 ## Available implementations
-We thank Vitjan Zavrtanik (VitjanZ) for TensorFlow C++/Python wrapper.
+We are grateful to Vitjan Zavrtanik (VitjanZ) for TensorFlow C++/Python wrapper.
-The released training script borrows some codes from the [C^3 Framework](https://github.com/gjy3035/C-3-Framework) and [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet) repositories.
-There are some inconsistencies in the function of the current TensorFlow version.
-Suggest waiting for our PyTorch implementation.
+The training script borrows some codes from the [C^3 Framework](https://github.com/gjy3035/C-3-Framework) and [DAU-ConvNet](https://github.com/skokec/DAU-ConvNet) repositories.
+Currently, there are some inconsistencies in the TensorFlow version, so we recommend waiting for our PyTorch implementation.
 - [x] TensorFlow version
 - [-] PyTorch vsrsion